enasequence/gff3tools/docs/0003_validation_engine.md

 - **Leverage Existing `ValidationRule` and `RuleSeverityState`:** Each specific validation will utilize the existing `ValidationRule` enum for identification and `RuleSeverityState.handleValidationException()` for consistent error/warning handling.

 **Configuration:**
-- The behavior of individual validation rules (e.g., `WARN` vs. `ERROR`) will continue to be managed by the `default-rule-severities.properties` file and CLI overrides, as described in `docs/0002_validation_rules.md`.
-The `ValidationEngine` will respect these configurations.
+- The behavior of individual validation rules (e.g., `WARN` vs. `ERROR`) is managed by the `default-rule-severities.properties` file and CLI overrides, as described in `docs/0002_validation_rules.md`.
+The `ValidationEngine` makes use of these configurations to decide when to halt execution of the process.

 ### Code Example (Conceptual)